Civil Air Patrol National Cadet Competition

+The Civil Air Patrol National Cadet Competition (NCC) program ran from 1974 to 2023.
+In 2023, the Civil Air Patrol decided to no longer hold a NCC event in Dayton each summer.
+Instead, the eight regional winners will be announced and celebrated at the national level.

-New Cadet Competition Format (2015–present)
+Cadet Competition Format (2015–2023)

-The current Civil Air Patrol National Cadet Competition (NCC) program (2015–Present) has been redesigned into a new format combining both drill team and color guard aspects into one competition.
+The recently ended Civil Air Patrol National Cadet Competition program has been redesigned into a new format combining both drill team and color guard aspects into one competition.
 Core Events include: Inspection, Written Exam, Physical Fitness, Team Leadership Problem(s), Standard Color Guard Drill, Standard Element Drill, Indoor Posting of the Colors, and Outdoor Posting of the Colors.

 The new curriculum's mission statement states: "The CAP National Cadet Competition program showcases the full range of challenges in cadet life experienced at the squadron level, and new areas of learning that are important to America."
 As a result, the competition has added several new elective competitive components to reflect the CAP Cadet Program, such as: rocketry, public speaking (extemporaneous, impromptu), geocaching, robotics, community service project, Jeopardy, Panel Quiz, Unmanned aerial vehicle (UAS), and Obstacle courses.
 Elective Components differ from year to year and are chosen at the discretion of the Activity Director.

 Qualification

-All 52 wings and 8 regions host a Cadet Competition each year in order to decide which team will ultimately represent their wings and regions respectively.
-Specifically, the winning team and runner up for each wing represent their respective wing at the region competition.
-At the region competition the winner and runner up receive a slot to represent their region at National Cadet Competition.
+All 52 wings and 8 regions host a Cadet Competition each year in order to decide which team will ultimately represent their wings and regions, respectively.
+Specifically, the winning team and runner-up for each wing represent their respective wing at the regional competition.
+At the regional competition, the winner andrunner-up receive a slot to represent their region at the National Cadet Competition.
 NCC continues to be the most prestigious and elite competition Civil Air Patrol has to offer.